BarbzYHOOL/Ding80-to-Zygor/README.md

 ## TBCduo
 This is a version of the guide tuned for 2 people leveling together doing more quest and some dungeons.
-It stays as long as possible in Azeroth to reach 70 early and get more money from questing in Netherstorm/Shadowmoon Valley
+It stays as long as possible in Azeroth to reach 70 early and get more money from questing in Netherstorm/Shadowmoon Valley.
+This version has a new tag called noauto, make sure your Zygor supports this.

 ## Fixing step comments.
 Don't worry about the step comments, just run `python step_fix.py <guide>` and it'll fix it for you.